mmmjam/mmmjam.github.io/workshops.md

  During the M<sup>3</sup>J on Saturday, April 24th, we’ll be hosting our final workshop on math modeling!
 This will cover all of the basics you need to know in order to complete a math modeling problem, from asking questions about a real world problem to applying data to solve it.
 We’re really excited to bring you this workshop, and can’t wait to have fun with you in the event!

-<b> Please note that Math Modeling 101 and Math Modeling 202 cover the same content; the only difference is that they are hosted on different days. </b>
+<b> Math Modeling 101 and Math Modeling 202 cover the same content; the only difference is that they are hosted on different days. </b>

 [Presentation Slides](https://www.youtube.com/channel/UC3ge6-bfAyjfRiXGL7no1vw)